ckerce/Transformer-Sandbox/README.md

 ## Transformer Sandbox

-I forked Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) to create an easy-to-use analysis environment for experimenting with transformer architectures.  nanoGPT is a simple and fast repository for training/finetuning medium-sized GPTs.
+I forked Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) to create an easy-to-use analysis environment for experimenting with transformer architectures.

+In contrast to nanoGPT, where the focus is on effiecient management of training a GPT-2 sized model, this sandbox is focused on the investigation of alternative sequence-to-sequence architectures (using the GPT-2 scale training environment made available by nanoGPT).

 The local instructions for settup for this repo are found [here](docs/nanoGPT-README.md).

 I'm preparing baseline material to serve as jumping off points for LLM and Generative AI investigation.
 Current topics of interest are the following:
 * [Flexible Transfomer Architecture](docs/simplified-transformers_README.md):  Investigation of observations and assertions from the paper Simplified Transformer Blocks ([on arxiv](https://arxiv.org/abs/2311.01906)).